 Before this game’s “onfield” matchups, there are a couple of advantages already in the Raiders’ favor.
 For one, according to the EDJ Sports Coach Rankings, they have a legit coaching advantage.
 Second, looking at the referee assignments this week, Jerome Boger heads this staff in this game.
 And according to the Pro Football Reference, he has called 1-4% fewer penalties on home teams since 2020, lending to an actual home field advantage effect.

 From a tactical standpoint, there are a couple of data points that stand out.
 The Raiders have a strong Pass Rush advantage on BOTH sides of the ball, according to PFF.
 On the flip side, there has been a well-documented “Carr Deep Ball” resurgence since HC Jon Gruden has been gone, but much of that was based on an ADOT when blitzed (11.0) vs. clean (7.0), and the Bengals only bring 5+ rushers at the 18th highest level.

 All of this leads us to believe the Raiders should be the favorite in this game, not the Bengals

 Bet: Las Vegas ML (-105)

 Join the BettingPros Discord Chat for Live Betting Advice >>

 Subscribe: Apple Podcasts | Spotify | Google Podcasts | Stitcher | RadioPublic | Breaker | Castbox | Pocket Casts

-Whether you’re new to sports betting or a betting pro, our How To Bet and Sports Betting Strategy and Advice pages are for you.
-You can get started with our 101 section — including How to Bet on Sports — or head to more advanced strategy — like 10 Tips to Become a Sharper Sports Bettor — to learn more.
+Whether you’re new to sports betting or a betting pro, our Sports Betting Strategy and Advice page is for you.
+You can get started with our 101 section — including 10 Sports Betting Tips for Beginners — or head to more advanced strategies — like Key Numbers When Betting Against the Spread — to learn more.